serverlessworkflow/specification/examples/README.md

 ## Contributing

 We welcome contributions!
-If you have an example that demonstrates a unique feature or use case of Serverless Workflow, feel free to submit a pull request.
+If you have an example demonstrating a unique feature or use case of Serverless Workflow, feel free to submit a pull request.

 For more detailed information on how to contribute, including guidelines and best practices, please refer to our [Contributing Guide](./CONTRIBUTING.md).